 Simple English definitions for legal terms

-Read a random definition: building lease
+Read a random definition: at issue memorandum

 A collateral descendant is someone who is related to a person who has passed away, but not directly.
 They come from the same family tree, but are not the person's children or grandchildren.
 Examples of collateral descendants include cousins, aunts, uncles, nieces, and nephews.
 When someone dies without a will, collateral descendants may inherit property if there are no direct descendants, like children or parents.
 Some states have rules about how closely related a collateral descendant must be to inherit.